1itromio/cowin-vaccine-booking/README.md

 * This App will try to book the first available slot for a Vaccine Center
 * Add beneficiaries to the account from [here](https://www.cowin.gov.in) before using this app.
 Currently this app does not support adding beneficiaries.
 * You have download the Appointment PDF from [here](https://www.cowin.gov.in) after an appointment is booked.
+* Currently this app supports booking the First Dose of vaccine only.
+Second dose support coming soon.

 ## Usage Guide
 1. Make sure to provide Read SMS Permission.